 I am Me: The last special area that is to be considered within the Second Wave is appreciation of the self.
 This is not just part of the emotional growth that needs to be undertaken during the teen years, this is understanding your unique position in the world., what you contribute, what you want to contribute and how you are different from others.
 When our children with disabilities are young children we may focus on trying to fit in.
 In the teenage years this can change.
 Their strengths become a pathway to the future.
 Their quirks may become how they are to be defined.
 To quote a phrase from the fantastic book about being different, Wonder, “Why try to blend in, when you were born to stand out”?

 I hope you found this detail of the Second Wave helpful.
-If you have any questions about the Second Wave, and your child, feel free to contact us via email@example.com
+If you have any questions about the Second Wave, and your child, feel free to contact us via email@example.com to see how our team of psychologists can help frame support for your child.

 #specialeducationalneeds #earlyintervention #teens #autism #relationshiptraining #socialskills #reddoor #theoryofmind #executivefunction #splinterskills #secondwave